If you know of a resource that might be useful for others that should be listed here, please feel free to suggest it!

 Pentacon / Praktisix

-Pentacon Six A very thourogh introduction to the Pentacon Six system starting with Praktisix.
+Pentacon Six A very thorough introduction to the Pentacon Six system starting with Praktisix.
 Some good info on other 6×6 SLR cameras like the Ihagee 6×6.

 Specific Lens information and resources